duvvuvenkataramana/open-source-practice/README.md

 - Click `Pull Requests` option in your forked repository (which is the third option at the top of this page after the options `Code` and `Issues`).
 - Click the green New Pull Request button.
 This will prep the new pull request for you by auto-filling the base repository: base with 'EddieGitHubCommunity: main' AND auto-filling your head repository: compare with your repository: main
-- Click on your head repository's `compare` dropdown, and switch branches from your 'main' branch to `<new branch name>`.
+- Click on your head repository's `compare` drop down, and switch branches from your 'main' branch to `<new branch name>`.
 - Finally, click the green `Create Pull Request` button.
 Great job!
 You did it!

 You can ask questions by raising an [issue](https://github.com/EddieHubCommunity/open-source-practice/issues/new).